BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

     - Hyper Beam
     - Grass Knot

 Your partner will be Cal or Florinia, depending on the route you're on.
 This is likely your first fight on the Inverse Field - a very straightforward field with two main effects: one, that the Magical Seed will boost all five stats and make you recharge, and two, that the type chart is inverted, explaining some of the weirder moveset choices on your opponents.
-Take care to think ahead in this fight about inverse type matchups, using TM's on your team if necessary to change up your movesets.
+Take care to think ahead in this fight about inverse type matchups, using TMs on your team if necessary to change up your movesets.
 Consider abusing the seed yourself if you're having a tough time.

 Once you succeed, follow the path to the next area.